openstack/ironic/doc/source/install/creating-images.rst

         The kernel/initramfs pair must not be used with whole disk images, otherwise they'll be mistaken for partition images.

+Many distributions publish their own cloud images.
+These are usually whole disk images that are built for legacy boot mode (not UEFI), with Ubuntu being an exception (they publish images that work in both modes).

 Building user images
 ^^^^^^^^^^^^^^^^^^^^